yassine-mdn/Employee-Records-Management-System/README.md

 **Dockerization**
-  - [ ] Create a Dockerfile for the application.
+  - [X] Create a Dockerfile for the application.
-  - [ ] Build and test the Docker image locally.
+  - [X] Build and test the Docker image locally.

-## Getting Started

-1. Clone the repository.
-2. WIP